alphadzingina/turtle-hirst-painting/README.md

 # turtle-hirst-painting
-use the in built python turtle module to generate a aDamien Heirst spot painting
+use the in built python turtle module to generate a Damien Hirst spot painting